Fact Sheet: Operation Christmas Child

 - The Samaritan's Purse project Operation Christmas Child collects shoebox gifts—filled with fun toys, school supplies and hygiene items—and delivers them to children in need around the world to demonstrate God's love in a tangible way.
 For many of these children, the gift-filled shoebox is the first gift they have ever received.

-- In 2017, Operation Christmas Child hopes to collect enough shoebox gifts to reach another 12 million children in countries like Peru, the Philippines, Rwanda and Ukraine.
-Nearly 11.5 million shoebox gifts were collected worldwide in 2016, with more than 9.1 million collected in the U.S.
+- In 2018, Operation Christmas Child collected enough shoebox gifts to reach 11 million children, with more than 8.8 million collected in the U.S.

 - Anyone can pack a shoebox.
 Individuals, families, churches and groups fill empty shoeboxes with school supplies, hygiene items and fun toys, such as dolls or soccer balls.